35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 8. Back in Black By AC/DC

 With only seven chords to think about, Back in Black should be an easy one to master.
 That is if you are only content with playing the basic strumming technique.
-This 1980 song has elements of heavy metal and hard rock that appeals to fans of both genres.
+This 1980 song has elements of heavy metal and hard rock that appeal to fans of both genres.
 Like all songs that rely on sound effects to give the notes more character, Back in Black commands plenty of fingerstyle.

 The fingerplay on the fretboard can also be quite taxing to absolute beginners.
 The riffs also require plenty of sliding and bending.
 It’s the perfect exercise to warm up and loosen your finger joints.
 It may seem a very tricky piece to master using the fingerstyle.
 You can learn this song if you focus enough on the basics of the musical piece.